 For example, you may experience breakouts on the nose and forehead, but dry, flaking patches on your cheeks.
 One mask won’t target these concerns together, so you want to multi-mask to address both.

 The most common multi-mask treatment is for combination skin, when the skin is both oily and dry.
-Apply Cucumber Recovery Mask to the dry cheeks and under eye area.
+Apply Soothing Gel Mask to the dry cheeks and under eye area.
 This will help prevent dehydration and nourish skin.

 For the oily t-zone, apply Refining Mask, a clay-based mask that absorbs oil and helps reduce the appearance of pores.
 This acne-fighting mask combines Kaolin Clay, Sulfur and Tea Tree Oil to pack a punch.